bbc/bigscreen-player/README.md

 ## Introduction

-The *Bigscreen Player* is an open source project developed by the BBC to simplify video and audio playback on a wide range of 'bigscreen' devices (TVs, set-top boxes, games consoles, and streaming devices).
+*Bigscreen Player* is an open source project developed by the BBC to simplify video and audio playback on a wide range of 'bigscreen' devices (TVs, set-top boxes, games consoles, and streaming devices).

 ## Getting Started